Basics

 The User preferences screen contains:

-• Language - If no translations are available for the selected language, the Universal GUI will show the default language.
+- Language - If no translations are available for the selected language, the Universal GUI will show the fallback language.
+See also Application translations.
 It can take up to one minute for all translations to load.

 Setting a theme, density, or language